Ting Mobile Reviews 2021

 Ting vs Contract Plans

 On the surface, Ting actually seems like a better option for consumers than a usual contract.
-You’re not locked into long-term agreements, you’re not paying for a high ceiling of data you can use (but probably won’t reach), and entry to the Ting sphere is affordable and easy.
+You’re not locked into long-term agreements and entry to the Ting sphere is affordable and easy.

 The support options and service for customers seems to be well-laid out and helpful from what we’ve seen.
 No holds or transfers were experienced when calling their support line, which is something they pride themselves on.
 Online chat is also an option, which is also responsive, with friendly assistance from a live support agent.

 With a model like Ting’s, there are many price-saving moves you can make.
 Most importantly – light data use.
 The Ting plan succeeds when you don’t use data heavily.
 So video streaming, music streaming or downloads should be restricted, avoided or just relegated to WiFi.
 If you can keep data use low, you’ll see big savings from Ting.